4nt1/republican_calendar/README.md

 ## Usage

-The gem offers a new class Date::Republican to represent a given from the start of the first french republic.
+The gem offers a new class Date::Republican to represent a given moment from the start of the first french republic.

 ```ruby